shahrukh010/Shoping-Ecom/README.md

 * Shopping Cart: Add products to the cart, view their contents, and manage quantities.
 * Order Management: Place orders, select shipping methods, and provide billing information.

 ## Frameworks and Libraries Used

 - Backend:
   - Spring Boot 🌐
   - Hibernate ORM 🔄
   - Spring Security 🔒

+- Frontend:
+  - HTML
+  - CSS
+  - JavaScript
+  - Bootstrap
+  - Thymeleaf

+- Database:
+  - MySQL 🗄️

+- Authentication:
+ - Database Authentication 🔐
+  - Google OAuth 🌐
+  - Facebook Authentication 👥

+- Payment Gateway:
+  - PayPal 💳

+- Cloud Storage:
+  - Amazon S3 ☁️

+## Getting Started

+To run the application locally, follow these steps:

+1. Clone the repository.
+2. Configure the database connection in the `application.properties` file.
+3. Install the required dependencies.
+4. Build and run the application.
+5. Access the application in your web browser at `http://localhost:8080/Shopme`.